Cambridge City Police: History

 The Cambridge Borough Police was established on 21 January 1836 to police within the boundary of the borough, an area much smaller then than it is today.
 At this time, the force employed just thirty police officers.

 Outside the town and borough there were no other police forces in Cambridgeshire until April 1851 when the Cambridgeshire County Constabulary was established, initially employing a total of seventy officers.

 In 1951 the Borough of Cambridge was granted city status by HM King George VI.
 The force title was changed accordingly.

 On 31 March 1965, five police forces — Cambridge City Police, Isle of Ely Constabulary, Huntingdonshire Constabulary, Peterborough Combined Police and Cambridgeshire County Constabulary — were united to form the Mid-Anglia Constabulary, headquartered in Brampton.
 Following alterations to local government boundaries the force name was changed on 31 March 1974 to Cambridgeshire Constabulary.

-Authorised establishment
+Force strength

 The strength of the force was recorded in the annual reports of the inspectors appointed under the County and Borough Police Act 1856 from 1856 until its abolition in 1965 as follows: